DBAIWangGroup/revs/README.md

     pip install -r requirements.txt
     ```

-## Other Initializations
+### Initialize Other Components

-1. Build entity index on ElasticSearch
+1. Build entity index in ElasticSearch

    ```bash
    source VENV_HOME/bin/activate # if you have not activated the virtual environment